Golf in the United States

 Golf in the United States is played by about 25 million people, or 8% of the population.

 Professional golf is aired on several television networks, such as Golf Channel, NBC, ESPN, TNT, CBS and Fox.

 Organizations

 USGA

 The United States Golf Association has about 10,000 club members and courses.
-The organization is responsible of the Rules of Golf together with the British-based R&A.
+The organization is responsible for the Rules of Golf together with the British-based R&A.

 The USGA conducts national championships open to professionals: the U.S. Open (since 1895), U.S. Women's Open (since 1946), U.S. Senior Open (since 1980), and U.S. Senior Women's Open (since 2018), as well as national championships for amateur, juniors, seniors and four-ball teams.

 The USGA co-organizes the Walker Cup and Curtis Cup together with the respective British & Irish organizations, and competes at the Eisenhower Trophy and Espirito Santo Trophy, which are amateur tournaments for national teams.
 Also, the USGA gives the Bob Jones Award recognition of distinguished sportsmanship in golf since 1955.